serverlessworkflow/specification/specification.md

 If the Event state in this case is a workflow starting state, the occurrence of *all* defined events would start a new workflow instance.

 In order to consider only events that are related to each other, we need to set the `correlation` property in the workflow [events definitions](#Event-Definition).
 This allows us to set up event correlation rules against the events extension context attributes.

 If the Event state is not a workflow starting state, the `timeout` property can be used to define the time duration from the invocation of the event state.
 If the defined event, or events have not been received during this time, the state should transition to the next state or can end the workflow execution (if it is an end state).

+The `timeouts` property can be used to define state specific timeout settings.
+Event states can define the `stateExecTimeout`, `actionExecTimeout`, and `eventTimeout` properties.
+For more information about Event state specific event timeout settings reference [this section](#Event-State-Event-Timeout).
+For more information about workflow timeouts reference the [Workflow Timeouts](#Workflow-Timeouts) section.

 #### <a name="eventstate-onevents"></a> Event State: onEvents Definition